sodafiremedia/kitesforgaza/index.markdown

 ### June 2025

 The Kite Project started in June 2025.
-Initially, kites were made with red paper begging the question, what is your red line to end the genocide in Palestine.
+Initially, kites were made with red paper.
+The red kites hung up in rows begged the question, "what is your red line to end the genocide in Palestine?"

-Names and ages were also going to be written by hand, but with the relentless killing of innocent children by the IOF, writing names and ages by hand would take a lifetime.
+Names and ages were also started off being written by hand.
+However, because of the relentless killing of innocent children (and their families) by the IOF (Israeli Occupation Forces) writing names and ages by hand would take a lifetime.

+With the help and support of <a href="https://neroink.net" target="_blank">Nero Ink</a>, we were able to create a design that included the names and ages of children between the ages of 0-18 years old.

+A message from Nero Ink:

+> "No, thank you.
+You had some of our visitors (and us) in tears.
+For me it was really important to print their names, and to dignify each one."

 ![flyer of kite project with red kites and handwritten names](./img/first-kite-making-invite.jpg)